reflex-frp/reflex/Quickref.md

 -- Flatten Event-of-Event to Event that fires when both wrapper AND new Event fire.
 [ ]   coincidence       ::                     Event (Event a)  ->    Event a

+-- Flatten Behavior-of-Behavior to Behavior.
+Because Behavior is an instance of -- Monad, we use the standard 'join' function from 'Control.Monad'.
+[ ]   join              ::                Behavior (Behavior a) ->    Behavior a

 -- Flatten Dynamic-of-Dynamic to Dynamic.
 New Dynamic is used immediately.
 -- Output updated whenever inner OR outer Dynamic updates.
 [ ]   joinDyn           ::          Dynamic        (Dynamic a)  ->  Dynamic a
 [ ]   joinDynThroughMap :: Ord k => Dynamic (Map k (Dynamic a)) ->  Dynamic (Map k a)